-Many communities agree that renewable energy is important for the future.
+Most Nebraska communities agree that renewable energy is an important part of their future.
 But, has your community really assessed its local renewable energy potential?
 Are solar and other forms of renewable energy addressed in your comprehensive plan, and is energy one of your economic development priorities?
 What standards does your community use to balance between productive renewable energy resources and protecting community character?

 - Educate the public on local solar and renewable energy potential

 - Address growing electrical capacity needs with locally-produced renewable energy